 It might be better to describe these as the “low water” and “high water” seasons.
 During the low water season (June to November), there are fewer daily showers, but the rivers are lower and some are not navigable; instead, hiking trails allow explorers to gain access to deeper parts of the jungle on foot.
 The opposite is true during the high water season (December to May), when rivers can rise up to 23 feet (7m) in parts of the Amazon Basin, making all of the rivers and creeks accessible and navigable, though flooding some of the jungle trails.

-**It’s worth noting that the increased rainfall also promotes the growth of fruit, which draws more animals out and marks the start of their mating season, making it a great time to go if you’re hoping to spot monkeys, birds, or the other fascinating Amazon creatures in a flurry of activity.
+It’s worth noting that the increased rainfall also promotes the growth of fruit, which draws more animals out and marks the start of their mating season, making it a great time to go if you’re hoping to spot monkeys, birds, or the other fascinating Amazon species in a flurry of activity.
 It also brings the verdant greens into even lusher shades of emerald than the rest of the year.

 Plan your trip with flexibility

 Many lodges in the rainforest require a separate domestic flight once you’ve arrived in your destination country.
-Heavy rains during the wet season could affect your itinerary, so it’s usually a good idea to bookend your trip with a day or two on either side of your Amazon excursion just in case your flight to or from gets delayed or postponed.
+Heavy rains during the wet season could affect your itinerary, so it’s usually a good idea to bookend your trip with a day or two on either side of your Amazon river cruise just in case your flight to or from gets delayed or postponed.